 As noted above, certain program-specific requirements call for the submission of documents to demonstrate compliance.
-In evaluating each application, HUD will determine if there are program-specific curable deficiencies that can be remedied through email correspondence with the applicant.
+In evaluating each application, HUD will determine if there are program-specific curable deficiencies that can be remedied through grrp@hud.gov email correspondence with the applicant.
 The applicant may receive more than one curable deficiency notification.
 If the applicant does receive more than one deficiency notification, the applicant's responses must be in accordance with the instructions contained in each deficiency notification (e.g., the applicant may not consolidate its responses).
 Examples of curable (correctable) deficiencies include inconsistencies in the funding request and failure to submit required certifications or other minor omissions.
 These examples are non-exhaustive.

 All applications must be submitted in Grants.gov.
 This means that all applicants must have a Grants.gov account and Unique Entity Identifier (UEI) number.
 A complete application must include all the information, materials, forms and documents listed above, as applicable.
-Each tab must be submitted as a separate document and must be clearly labeled with the property iREMS number and item name.
+Each document must be clearly labeled with the property iREMS number and item name.